luyadev/luya-module-addressbook/README.md

 This modules provides a simple way to manage multiple address records and to render them in the frontend.
 It also allows to to group the different contacts.

+Please see the [luya guides](https://github.com/luyadev/luya/blob/master/docs/guide/lesson-module.md) for a comprehensive guide how to create this module.

 ## Installation

 Require the address module via composer